 Having a large supply of water can be difficult for those living in an apartment.
 While some of the options above may not be feasible, there are a couple of things that you can do to prepare.

-2 liter bottles - As mentioned above, these bottles make great containers for storing water.
-I would fill up as many as you can and tuck them in your closets, under your beds, and in any other cool dark spaces that you have available.
+2 Liter bottles: These bottles make great containers for storing water, and are easy to tuck away in small apartments where larger storage systems are not possible.
+Fill up as many as you can and tuck them in your closets, under your beds, and in any other cool dark spaces that you have available.

-In my opinion, a water filter is one of the most important pieces of gear you can carry.
-Without water, your pretty much screwed.
+A good water filter is one of the most important pieces of gear you can have.
+Without water, you’re pretty much screwed.
 There are a number of quality water filters on the market, but there are a couple that you might want to consider first.

-Hiking Filters – One of the best portable water filters that I have found is the Katadyn Pocket Water Microfilter.
-While this is one of the more expensive hiking filters on the market, it is also the most reliable.
+Hiking Filters – One of the best portable water filters that I’ve found is the Katadyn Pocket Water Microfilter.
+While this is one of the more expensive hiking filters on the market, it is also the most reliable and can be used for far more than just hiking.
 This little filter can handle over 13,000 gallons of water and will filter all microorganisms larger than 0.2 microns.
-It’s small size makes it easily fit into any bugout bag or survival kit.
-Click here to check out the Katadyn Pocket Water Microfilter
+Its small size makes it a great fit for any bugout bag or survival kit.

-Good Quality Pots – Another thing you should consider is a good quality stainless steal pot for boiling water.
+Good Quality Pots – Another thing you should consider is having a couple good stainless steel pots for boiling water.
 While it will not remove chemicals, boiling water is probably the most effective way of killing viruses and pathogens.